Exploring the Impact of HB 1526 on Parkland Dedication and Austin’s Parks

 Since 2017, Austin has acquired almost 70 acres of new parkland (valued at over $24 million) through the use of Parkland Dedication.
 The following projects and acquisitions were either fully or partially funded through Parkland Dedication in Austin in 2020:

-How will the new law affect park funding in Austin?
+How does the new law affect park funding in Austin?

 The changes to parkland dedication put in place by this new law will have a critical impact on Austin’s parks and green space.
 Without Parkland Dedication funds, the City of Austin will have to find other avenues of funding to secure the financial means to maintain and improve our nearly 400 parks.